Diabetic Ocular Diseases

 How to slow or prevent the progression of DR or DME:

 As it is with any diagnosis, taking medications prescribed by your primary care physician is essential.
 Avoiding alcohol, smoking and controlling high blood pressure has been shown to lessen the chance of developing diabetic ocular diseases.
-A healthy diet of leafy greens and vegetables as well as regular exercise are vital to maintaining overall body health and function.
+A healthy diet of leafy greens and vegetables, as well as regular exercise, are vital to maintaining overall body health and function.
 Diabetic retinopathy can be diagnosed through a comprehensive dilated vision examination with emphasis on evaluating the retina and macula.

 At Nappanee Family Eyecare, we continue to make it our goal to obtain the most recent diagnostic technology for many ocular diseases.
 Below is a list of services we provide for the prevention and management for diabetic ocular diseases.

 Early detection and treatment of diabetic eye disease will dramatically reduce your chances of sustaining permanent vision loss.
 Schedule an appointment at our office if you have been recently diagnosed with or currently have diabetes.
+Yearly vision exams are vital to early detection and management of ocular diseases.